supercollider/supercollider/platform/wasm/example/README.md

 # scsynth wasm example

-> !!!
-The JS interface is not final and subject to change !!!
+> __The JS interface is currently not considered stable and subject to change w/o prior notice!__

 This example shows how to use scsynth.wasm on a website.
-It is not intended to provide an comprehensive library to interact with scsynth.wasm within JavaScript but tries to explain all necessary steps to get things running.
+Use this as a starting block to integrate scsynth into your website or web project.

-Before starting, copy (or symlink) the compiled files `scsynth.js` and `scsynth.wasm` from the build directory `wasm/scsynth` to this folder.
+__Before starting, copy (or symlink) the compiled files `scsynth.js` and `scsynth.wasm` from the build directory `wasm/scsynth` to this folder.__

 ## Serving the files